Laurent Mbanda: Ecclesiastical career

 He was born in Rwanda but spent a large part of his childhood in Burundi.
 He graduated at the Kenya Highlands Bible College, in Kericho, Kenya, before returning to Burundi, where he was ordained an Anglican priest.
 He moved to the United States in 1984, where he completed course work for an M.A. in Missiology at the Fuller Theological Seminary's School of World Missions, in Pasadena, United States, a Master of Arts in Christian Education at Denver Seminary and a PhD at Trinity International University, in Deerfield, Illinois.

 He was consecrated Bishop of the Diocese of Shyira in March 2010.
 He was elected the fourth archbishop and primate of the Province of the Anglican Church of Rwanda on 17 January 2018, among five candidates, during the meeting the House of Bishops at St. Étienne Cathedral, in Kigali, and his enthronement took place on 10 June.

-He has been a longtime supporter of GAFCON, since he attended their first meeting in Jerusalem, in June 2008.
+He has been a longtime supporter of GAFCON, since he attended the first Global Anglican Future Conference in Jerusalem in June 2008.
 He attended GAFCON III, in Jerusalem, from 17-22 June 2018.
 In 2019, Mbanda was elected vice chairman of the Global Fellowship of Confessing Anglicans.
+In April 2023, Mbanda hosted the fourth quinquennial GAFCON event in Kigali, at which he was elected chairman of the Primates Council of the Global Fellowship of Confessing Anglicans.

 He published Committed to Conflict: The Destruction of the Church in Rwanda (1997), co-written with Steve Wamberg, about the Rwandan genocide, and his autobiography, From Barefoot to Bishop (2017).